Close up of eye demonstrating droopy eyelid

 Lifestyle

-There are several lifestyle factors that can affect your chances of developing droopy eyelids.
-For example, alcohol abuse, poor nutrition, smoking and over-exposure to the sun can all increase your chances of developing ptosis.
+Several life factors can affect your chances of developing droopy eyelids.
+The below factors can all increase your chances of developing ptosis:

 Medical conditions